I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

 ... and they do a good job by themselves.

 In the past, arborists used a tar-based sealant to cover a cut branch wound.
 But research shows this can actually delay the tree’s natural ability to seal the wound.

 When we prune living tissue, we put the tree into some shock, depending on how hard we prune.

-Pruning shoots and branches with live foliage slows and often stops ROOT growth because the tree is now attempting to replace those branches we just removed.
+Pruning shoots and branches with live foliage will slow and often stop ROOT growth because the tree is now attempting to replace those branches we just removed with new growth.

 Oak - an exception

 Do NOT prune between April and October to avoid Oak Wilt.

 If you have to do some pruning during these months, you must apply a wound dressing that masks the odour of freshly cut wood - because the beetles who spread Oak Wilt, love that smell.

 ...if they must be pruned in summer, do not choose a rainy or humid day as this can increase the risk of ‘stem cankers”

 “Disease symptoms include dieback of affected branches, reduced foliage, yellow foliage, premature fall coloration and early leaf drop.
 Cankers (areas of dead tissue) are found at the base of trees, at branch crotches, around wounds or on branch stubs.